movestore/animation-moveVis/README.md

 which you must have obtained from the map provider website prior to running the App.

+**Use high-resolution basemap (`high_res`):** Check this box to use high-resolution basemap tiles in the animation.
+This can improve the visual quality of the basemap but will also increase rendering times.
+By default, standard-resolution tiles are used.

 **Background map extent (`lon_ext`, `lat_ext`):** Geographic extent (separately for longitude and latitude) of the background map used in the animation.
 The digits should be separated by a space or comma (e.g. "45, 50").
 Enter degrees